skirlez/g3man/README.md

 Depends on [UndertaleModLib](https://github.com/UnderminersTeam/UndertaleModTool) and [Underanalyzer](https://github.com/UnderminersTeam/Underanalyzer).
 These two projects are incredible, and I would not have been able to make this without them.

+This repository also contains gmlpweb by [@hexfae](https://github.com/hexfae), an interactive website for creating gmlp patches used by g3man.

 ## Background
 (as of 7/10/2025)